On February 9th, 2021,

 Although still relatively unknown, Hokkaido is home to a number of professional photographers.
 This includes Hiroku Inoue, the first Japanese person to ever win a National Geographic Photographer of the Year Award.

-With a local guide from Sapporo you too can try to capture the beauty of Hokkaido year-round.
+With a local guide from Sapporo you too can try to capture the beauty of Hokkaido on our 1 Day Sapporo Walking & Photography Tour.
 I promise Hokkaido will always give you new things to shoot!
-Talk to us if you’d like to travel with a expert Hokkaido photography guide, we know just the guy!

 Snow & Ice Festivals in Hokkaido